KRR-Oxford/DeepOnto/docs/bio-ml.md

 It is important to notice that the `answer` values are necessary for the matching evaluation of P, R, F-score, and the computation of rejection rate, the `score` values are used for ranking evaluation of MRR and Hits@1.

-See [evaluation framework](#evaluation-framework) for detailed explanation and code of how we assess the results.
+See [evaluation framework](#evaluation-framework) for detailed explanations and code of how we assess the results.